Ajodhya Circuit Tour

 The upper dam will give you an idea about the structure of the dam.
 We had to pass the lower and upper dam to move towards Ajodhya.

 Finally, we reached the falls.
-The stream, while passing through two neighboring cliffs created these two falls: Bamni and Turga.
-The upper one , known as Bamni, is a vertical cliff where as the lower one, Turga, lays plain.
+The stream, while passing through two neighbouring cliffs created these two falls: Bamni and Turga.
+The upper one, known as Bamni, is a vertical cliff whereas the lower one, Turga, lays plain.
 We preserved our moments with these falls in camera-clicks.
 Hiking up-and-down for hours there, finally we set for our destination – Ajodhya hill.

-We caught government bus by 10 o’clock and reached Purulia.
-With mind set for another-trip-in-Purulia in coming days, we boarded hurriedly in Hatia-Kharagpur Passenger.
-The one-day trip was refreshing enough to put up with boring daily ordeals for some more days, until we would probably be craving for another trip.
+We caught the government bus by 10 o’clock and reached Purulia.
+With mindset for another-trip-in-Purulia in coming days, we boarded hurriedly in Hatia-Kharagpur Passenger.
+The one-day trip was refreshing enough to put up with boring daily ordeals for some more days until we would probably be craving for another trip.